jthurteau/wrest/README.md

 - Gateways and Tethers: Route and manage requests like a "Controller", providing the primary mechanisms for flow control.
 "Gateways" are the primary entry-and/or-exit points to applications, and they invoke "Tethers" to modularize flow control internally.
 - Workflows and Roots: SAF encapsulates all application execution and environment in the "Model".
 However you define the core "application(s)", SAF abstracts it as "Workflow".
 Application environment is abstracted as "Roots" which read or set environment; normalizing, or adapting it for the application(s).
 Roots also "insulate" the application from the environment which facilites testing and uplifting legacy code.
 - Vents and Meditations: Provide mechanisms for any output not delegated to or handled by the applicaiton.
 "Vents" can wrap APIs, catch exceptions, and generally suppliment or manage the "View" of applications.
-While Vents are outward focused, "Meditations" provide a similar facility for more inward I/O management.
+While Vents are outward focused, "Meditations" provide a similar facility for more inward I/O management (such as logging).

  <!-- of MiddlewareThe key work of any transaction ultimately gets delegated to some Application, Module, Service, or other similiar "Model" agent.
 SAF works well with code designed for Middleware frameworks, and "callables" in general.
 It also provides tools to "wetware" applications through APIs, framework bootstrapping, backending, etc. This can be Middleware Modules, bootstrapped framwork applications, out-sourced services, or anything that performs work immediately upon invocation and returns its results.-->